mattdesl/promise-cookbook/README.md

 - [run-waterfall](https://www.npmjs.com/package/run-waterfall)
 - [map-limit](https://www.npmjs.com/package/map-limit)

 This approach is very powerful.
-It's [a great fit for small modules](#promises-in-small-modules) as it does not introduce additional bloat or vendor lock-in.
-It also does not have the pitfalls of error handling as discussed in the [implicit catch](#throw-and-implicit-catch) section.
+It's [a great fit for small modules](#promises-in-small-modules) as it does not introduce additional bloat or vendor lock-in, and does not have some of the other [pitfalls of promises](#pitfalls).

 However, in a larger scope, promises can provide a unified and composable structure throughout your application.
-They will also lay the groundwork for [ES7 async/await](https://jakearchibald.com/2014/es7-async-functions/), so it is important to have a strong grasp on how they work.
+They will also lay the groundwork for [ES7 async/await](https://jakearchibald.com/2014/es7-async-functions/).

 ## promises